FredrikM97/Medical-ROI/logs/results/references/Meetings/Meeting.md

 ## TODO:
 * Ask Amira about GitHub invite
 * Continue CNN + EDA, techniques for exploring the model - saliency map, t-SNE

+# Meeting 12 (2021-03-08)
+* Permanent ROI
+	- Motivated:
+		* Computationally less exhaustive
+		* Clinically, radiologists don't look at the entire image either [source?]

+	- Different ways of extracting ROIs, perform some comparative analysis
+	 	* Hard atlas (anatomical regions)
+		* Find discriminative regions through ML
+			- Different weakly supervised techniqes
+				* CAM, saliency etc

+* Adjust plots:
+	- Average brain reference image behind saliency map plot
+	- Create one average plot for every class, of all instances where the class was correctly predicted
+	- Also include some randomly chosen mis-classified sample
+	- Flip CAM plots and change to (axial?) view (top-down)

+* Increase discussion about model selection.
+	- And then present final model in results

+* Discussion section
+	- Saliency results matches [Ding]

+# Meeting 13 (2021-03-22)
+* Half-time presentation:
+	* Meeting notes in slides

+* Physical regions, extract using atlas - AAL [Xiaoxi]

+* Main approach suggestions:
+	* Keep BBR in final network: Learn to construct BB from input image, without having to produce CAM.
+During training, CAM is used as label.
+Results in different BB for different input images.
+	* Construct global average heatmap (CAM, etc), and extract permanent ROIs.
+Then train a new classifier to predict using only those ROIs.
+Results in same BB for different input images.

+* Make a simple initial complete solution
+	* Segmentation
+	* Expect bad results, backtrack

+* Investigate BBR immediately on intensity, rather than segmented image

+* This week:
+	* Presentation
+	* Construct 9 global average CAMs
+	* Construct average CAM for same input image, over multiple attempts
+	* Refine code structure

+# Meeting 14 (2021-03-29)
+* Slawomir feedback:
+	- Model excessively complex
+	- Improve motivation of project

+* Try to make model simpler
+	- Should have at least two models to compare (?)
+	- Again explain with CAM / saliency etc

+* Link between regions and atlases
+	- n regions -> n networks, then need to combine to reach a classification
+	- Talaraich, thesis from Amira, nibabel?